Gold-ringed tanager: Status

 The gold-ringed tanager is listed Vulnerable on the IUCN Red List and the Colombian Red Book (Libro Rojo).
 Any species with such a limited range and such specific habitat requirements merits close attention, but the tanager does not seem to experiencing a significant decline at the moment.

 The rate at which its habitat is being reduced is currently low, but likely to accelerate as the rate of economic development increases in an area that is no longer dominated by insurgent groups.
-A recent modeling exercise concluded that by the end of 21st century, 24% of the potential habitat for high-altitude forest birds in the Western Andes of Colombia and Ecuador could be lost.
+A recent modeling exercise concluded that by the end of the 21st century, 24% of the potential habitat for high-altitude forest birds in the Western Andes of Colombia and Ecuador could be lost.

 Population

 The total population of this species, thinly spread as it is over several remote areas, is difficult to quantify.
-The best available estimate, based on existing records, descriptions of abundance and the amount of available habitat, is 600-1700 mature birds.
+The best available estimate, based on existing records, descriptions of abundance, and the amount of available habitat, is 600-1700 mature birds.
 This number is thought to be consistent with known population density for close relatives with a similar body size, such as the other Bangsia tanager species.

 Threats

-Deforestation, primarily the clearing of land for small-scale agriculture; road-building; and an increase in artisanal mining have been identified as the main threats to this species.
-So far most of the loss of rain forest in the region has been at lower altitudes (1000m and below), but as these areas are exploited pressure is likely to grow on higher altitude regions.
+Deforestation, primarily the clearing of land for small-scale agriculture, road-building, and an increase in artisanal mining have been identified as the main threats to this species.
+So far most of the loss of rain forest in the region has been at lower altitudes (1000m and below), but as these areas are exploited, pressure is likely to grow on higher altitude regions.
 The construction of new roads will facilitate the entry of new settlers and new miners.

 It is felt by some authorities that unregulated tourism is also a threat.
 They specifically point to an increasing number of birdwatchers who are attracted to the Tatamá massif by its rare and iconic species.
-It is claimed, albeit without evidence, that large numbers of these birdwatchers are using recordings of the birds’ calls to lure them into range, and it is suspected that such behaviour might interfere with reproduction.
+It is claimed, albeit without evidence, that large numbers of these birdwatchers are using recordings of the birds' calls to lure them into range, and it is suspected that such behaviour might interfere with reproduction.

 Conservation efforts

-The Serraniagua Corporation in El Cairo is a social network that works with partners to protect the biodiversity and ecosystems in the area of the Serranía de los Paraguas Mountains and the Tatamá National Park, and specifically the gold-ringed tanager, the cauca guan and the spectacled bear.
+The Serraniagua Corporation in El Cairo is a social network that works with partners to protect the biodiversity and ecosystems in the area of the Serranía de los Paraguas Mountains and the Tatamá National Park, and specifically the gold-ringed tanager, the cauca guan, and the spectacled bear.
 Their focus is on providing environmental education programmes for the local and indigenous inhabitants, and the creation of a network of community protected areas that act as wildlife corridors.

 A group of environmental NGOs led by Calidris (the Association for the study and conservation of aquatic birds in Colombia) has published a proposed management plan for the gold-ringed tanager.
 It is not known whether this plan has been taken up by the relevant government authorities.